Brands

 Journalist Amreen Banu’s love for storytelling has the power to invigorate any tired journalist in the city who’s disenchanted by the system.

-She’s a stringer from Chambal Academy, the training vertical of Chambal Media, a pioneering social enterprise dedicated to empowering women in rural areas through mobile journalism, digital literacy and climate literacy among other specialisations.
+She’s a stringer at Khabar Lahariya, an all-women brand of independent rural news.
+Before joining the platform, Banu was a fellow of Chambal Academy, the training vertical of Chambal Media, a pioneering social enterprise empowering women in rural areas through mobile journalism and digital literacy, so that they can tell their own stories.

 The second of three sisters from an orthodox Muslim family in Madhya Pradesh's Chhatarpur district, Banu had to drop out of school after Class 5.
 Her father, mother and paternal grandmother met with a road accident a few years ago, following which she had to step in to support her family.

 Through the course of her family’s long-term hospitalisation, Banu decided to address her existential angst by signing up for a videography course conducted by Dalit Shakti Kendra (DSK), a vocational training centre in Gujarat.
-She was eventually taken in by Chambal Academy for training in rural mobile journalism, and has been reporting on patriarchal domination, systemic violence and poverty in her region for four years now.
+She was eventually taken in by Chambal Academy under its rural mobile journalism fellowship and has been reporting on patriarchal domination, systemic violence and poverty in her region for four years now.

 Today, Banu often works all day to run the household and produces two to three digital stories a week, working through the nights.
 Two days after she suffered a miscarriage, she was back in the field.

-Banu, along with another woman in her district who works for Khabar Lahariya, an all-women brand of independent rural news, are the only two women journalists in the region.
+Banu, along with another woman in her district who works for Khabar Lahariya, are the only two women journalists in the region.

 Ameera Banu joined Chambal Academy about four years ago and is only the second woman in her region to practice journalism.

 Ameera Banu of Chhatarpur had to drop out of school to support her family.
-She joined Chambal Academy about four years ago and is only the second woman in her region to practice journalism today.
+She joined Chambal Academy's fellowship about four years ago and is only the second woman in her region to practice journalism today.

 “I can see what a difference it makes to our stories of deprivation, poverty and gender, when we tell them, just as they are,” says Banu.